Founder and Managing Partner, Chilmark Research

 Associate Chief Quality Officer, Partners HealthCare

-President and CEO, Donegal Advisory Services, Former CFO, Allina Health
+President, Donegal Advisory Services, Former Executive Vice President, CFO, CAO at Allina Health

-Come hear the Minneapolis Business Journal 2016 CFO of the year speak about his experience in engaging healthcare board members and senior executives in strategic payer/provider dialogues.
-You will learn how they collectively concluded that pursuing greater risk sharing was the organization’s best path forward, and how partnerships were its best vehicles.
+–to adapt its market strategy and operating/finance structures to survive,and even thrive, under these alternative models?
+Come and hear the Minneapolis Business Journal 2016 CFO of the year speak about his experience in engaging health system board members and senior executives in strategic dialogue about the necessary transition.
+You will learn how they collectively concluded that pursuing greater risk sharing was the organization’s best, perhaps only, path forward, and how partnerships were its best vehicles.

-Vice President, Lean Promotion, University of Kansas Health System
+Vice President, Lean Promotion, The University of Kansas Health System

-Director, Business Architecture and Analytics, University of Kansas Health System
+Director, Business Architecture and Analytics, The University of Kansas Health System

 It’s hard to reduce systemwide readmissions because it is a complex problem.
 Readmissions are costly for both patients and healthcare organizations.
 Many efforts to reduce readmissions focus on a single disease process, diagnosis, service line, or location.